-The second reason for the mixed findings could be due to contextual specificity.
-Dimensions of empowerment that are relevant in one context may be less relevant in another.
-As Schatz and Williams (2012) note, "In sub-Saharan Africa, an important weakness of the DHS variables is the over-emphasis on measures more appropriate for Asian cultural context than for Africa" (pg 813).
-The need for contextual specificity in defining and measuring empowerment has been particularly evident in discourse around gender and Islam (Charrad 2011) in which some authors have argued that instead of being disempowering, veiling is empowering and a site of resistance (MacLeod 1992, Mahmood 2001).
-Concerns about the need for contextual specificity requires us to reflect on whether universal, cross-nationally comparable measures are needed at all.
-Advocates argue that one of the reasons cross-nationally comparable measures are useful is that they allow us to hold governments accountable for achieving international commitments (Temin & Roca 2016).
-The work of Miedema et al (2018) emphasizes how measurement properties must remain the same across culturally diverse settings to be able to assess progress towards SDG goals.
+The second reason for the mixed findings could be contextual specificity.
+For example, research on the relationship between maternal education and child health has found stronger associations in Asia and Latin America than in Sub-Saharan Africa (Hobcraft 1993), possibly because in addition to individual education, ethnicity too may be playing an important role in shaping child health in Sub-Saharan Africa (Victora et al. 2020).
+Concerns about the need for contextual specificity require us to reflect on whether universal, cross-nationally comparable measures are needed at all (Agarwala and Lynch 2006).
+Advocates argue that one of the reasons why cross-nationally comparable measures are useful is that they allow us to hold governments accountable for achieving international commitments (Temin and Roca 2016).
+The work of Miedema et al. (2018) emphasizes how measurement properties must remain the same across culturally diverse settings to be able to assess progress towards attainment of the SDGs.
 Their development and testing of a 3-domain 12-item invariant measurement model is a promising step towards a global development monitoring tool that addresses some of the challenges of DHS data.

-Malhotra, Schuler and Boender (2002) propose an interesting approach to solving the dilemma of obtaining cross-contextual measures while respecting local perspectives.
-They suggest relying on a consistent conceptual framework for measuring empowerment but allow flexibility in the specific indicators used to define the key components of that framework across different settings.
+Malhotra et al. (2002) propose an interesting approach towards solving the dilemma of obtaining cross-contextual measures while respecting local perspectives.

+They suggest relying on a consistent conceptual framework for measuring empowerment while allowing for flexibility in the specific indicators used to define the key components of that framework across different settings.

-Finally, difference in the levels of measurement and analysis also contribute to the inconsistency in the findings.
-As we have mentioned in the conceptualization section of the paper, it is insufficient to treat women's empowerment simply as individual capabilities or agency.
+Finally, differences in the levels of measurement and analysis also contribute to the inconsistency in the findings.
+As we have mentioned above in the conceptualization section of the paper, it is insufficient to treat women's empowerment simply as individual capabilities or agency.
 The few studies that have captured the impact of women's empowerment beyond the individual and household levels have made important contributions to our understanding of the relationship between empowerment and other outcomes.
-For example, Desai and Johnson's (2005) study of the relationship between women's empowerment and child health finds that the measures at the community level are better at explaining children's health outcomes than individual measures.
+For example, the study by Desai and Johnson (2005) of the relationship between women's empowerment and child health finds that the measures at the community level are better at explaining children's health outcomes than individual measures.
 Their findings suggest that community behavior and norms are far more important in determining child health outcomes than what the individual mother does.
-Therefore, living in an area where many women have greater decision making authority is far better for a child than living in an area where only one's own mother has greater decision making authority.
-The findings of the multi-level analysis by Koenig et al (2003) described earlier also highlights the importance of contextual specificity.
+Therefore, living in an area where many women have greater decisionmaking authority is far better for a child than living in an area where only one's own mother has greater decision-making authority.
+The findings of the multi-level analysis by Koenig et al. (2003) described earlier also highlight the importance of contextual specificity.